deanwampler/scala-hadoop/README.txt

 | *4*, *buffer-flush* | Like "buffer", but also flushes and resets the count records if the number of words crosses a size threshold. |

 See *Test Runs* below for a discussion of what these options mean.

+If the '--use-combiner' option is specifed, the reducer is used as a combiner.

 h4.
 View the Results